 Dawn and dusk are productive; be in position early and don’t be too eager to leave in the evening.

 Bad weather means good hunting; when it blows hard, birds rafted up on large lakes and at sea fly into small areas seeking shelter.
 If it floods, birds fly around looking for flooded paddocks and other new sheets of water.
 Be there first, with a few decoys and a duck call, and you’ll be in the action.

-A dog is a great asset to hunters; as a retriever of shot birds, finding wounded game, flushing live ones, and as a companion throughout the year.
+A dog is a great asset to hunters, to retrieve shot birds, find wounded game, flush live ones, and as a companion throughout the year.
 Hunting with your dog builds a connection between hunter and dog like no other.

 There are a range of books, multi-media and clubs that provide advice on training a gun dog, and many find this a hugely rewarding pastime in itself.